MicrosoftDocs/win32/desktop-src/CIMWin32Prov/reset-method-in-class-cim-pointingdevice.md

 ---
-Description: The Reset method of the CIM\_PointingDevice class requests a reset of the logical device. ms.assetid: c7479e34-c95a-4eac-847c-3637f493ee9f ms.tgt_platform: multiple
+description: The Reset method of the CIM\_PointingDevice class requests a reset of the logical device. ms.assetid: c7479e34-c95a-4eac-847c-3637f493ee9f ms.tgt_platform: multiple
 title: Reset method of the CIM_PointingDevice class